When “Near Me” Isn’t Enough: SEO for Last-Minute Bookings in Nashville’s Experience Economy

 Add live chat for immediate questions.
 “Hi!
 Planning something fun tonight?” converts better than generic “How can we help?” because it matches the searcher’s mindset.

 Payment friction kills bookings.
-Apple Pay, Google Pay, and saved payment methods reduce abandonment by 40%.
+Apple Pay, Google Pay, and saved payment methods have been shown to reduce abandonment by up to 40%.
 The easier the payment, the higher the conversion from impulse traffic.

 Intent Clusters Based on Emotion